virtualjj/automated-openvpnas/README.md

 ![alt text](https://github.com/virtualjj/automated-openvpnas/blob/master/images/readme/automated-openvpnas-readme-connection-not-private.jpg "Get Your Connection Is Not Private Example")

 13. Congratulations if you see the Admin Login page!
-Enter the username and either 'ChangeMePlease' or the secret string you configured if using SSM Parameter Store.
+Enter the username and either the default password of *ChangeMePlease* or the secret string you configured if using SSM Parameter Store.

 ![alt text](https://github.com/virtualjj/automated-openvpnas/blob/master/images/readme/automated-openvpnas-readme-admin-login.jpg "OpenVPN AS Admin Login")